cah90/foodexplorer-frontend/README.md

 - Styled-Components
 - Axios
 - Framer (for animation)
-- Swiper
+- Swiper (for animation)

 ## Installation

 To have the Food Explorer Frontend running in your local, it is important to have the [Food Explorer API](https://github.com/cah90/foodexplorer-backend) already installed and running.

-For this follow the instructions on [Food Explorer API](https://github.com/cah90/foodexplorer-backend).
+Follow the instructions on [Food Explorer API](https://github.com/cah90/foodexplorer-backend).

+There are two ways of installing this project in your computer.

-You can either download this project through GitHub or you can clone it using your terminal.
+1. You can download the project through GitHub by clicking in the button "Code" then "Download ZIP".

+2. Or you can clone it using your terminal.

+### Steps when using the terminal

 ```
 git clone https://github.com/cah90/foodexplorer-frontend.git